Why Serenity/JS

 - For Cucumber users — add reporting and Screenplay to your Gherkin scenarios

-- 15-minute tutorial — build your first Screenplay test
+- 15-minute tutorial — build your first Screenplay test step by step, from scratch

 - Project Templates — pre-configured starter projects